Bjodol/react-redux-course/modules/4-react-router.md

 </details>

-Note that moving the ArticleMeta elements into it's own component - meaning passing the handle function one more level down the component-tree leads to the Article-page complaining since there is now handle fucntion in that component.
+Note that moving the ArticleMeta elements into it's own component - meaning passing the `handleFavorite` function one more level down the component-tree leads to the Article-page complaining since there is no handle function in that component.

 Adding local state here will not solve our issues - adding a lot of code here to fetch the static data and update the state locally will be a messy way to try to sync up our pages states.
 This motivates the need for introducing and adding global state to the application.